 2 Students Shot In Attack At Los Angeles Middle School

-Two students have been hospitalized with gunshot wounds in Los Angeles, after a shooter opened fire Thursday morning at Salvador Castro Middle School.
-Both injured victims were 15 years old — a boy who is in critical condition with a gunshot wound to the head, and a girl who was shot in the wrist and is now in fair condition.
+Two students have been hospitalized with gunshot wounds in Los Angeles after a shooter opened fire Thursday morning at Salvador Castro Middle School.
+A 12-year-old girl has been arrested.

+Both injured victims are 15 years old — a boy who is in critical condition with a gunshot wound to the head and a girl who was shot in the wrist and is in fair condition.
 Erik Scott of the Los Angeles Fire Department said three other people, ranging in age from 11 to 30, "suffered abrasions" during the attack.

 #Rampart; #LAFD and #LAPD provide update regarding today’s school shooting. pic.twitter.com/1aoltc15F2— Erik Scott (@PIOErikScott) February 1, 2018